TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Experiments

 \section{Experiments}

-In this section, we conduct a series of comparative experiments to evaluate the performance of various models on both fundamental and complex time series understanding tasks.
-The evaluation includes multiple-choice questions assessing basic time series concepts, as well as more advanced inference tasks that often require structured, non-natural language outputs.
-Our baseline models include proprietary LLMs: ChatGPT-4o \citep{hurst2024gpt}, reasoning model ChatGPT-o1 \citep{jaech2024openai}, alongside the open-sourced DeepSeek model \citep{liu2024deepseek}.
-Due to the LLM's poor ability in handling structured numerical input, we adopt CodeAct agent \citep{wang2024executable} to obtain the most competitive result for complex time series inference tasks.
-Additionally, we assess the ReAct agent \citep{yao2022react}, which synergizes reasoning and acting by generating traces for each in an interleaving manner.
-The base model for ReAct agent is ChatGPT-4o and is equipped with standard tools like calculator and Wikipedia API.
+In this section, we conduct a series of comparative experiments to evaluate the performance of various LLM agents on both fundamental and complex time series understanding tasks.
+The evaluation includes multiple-choice questions assessing basic time series concepts, as well as more advanced inference tasks supported by the proposed dataset.
+Our baseline models include proprietary LLMs: GPT-4o \citep{hurst2024gpt}, DeepSeek model \citep{liu2024deepseek}, reasoning model GPT-o1 \citep{jaech2024openai}.Additionally, we assess the ReAct agent based on GPT-4o \citep{yao2022react}, which synergizes reasoning and acting by generating traces for each in an interleaving manner. \modelnamespace uses GPT-4o \citep{hurst2024gpt} as the task decomposer.
+For all experiments, we perform a single run using the same hyperparameters for the most deterministic LLM output decoding: temperature=0.0 and top\_p=1.0 for the most deterministic output.
+All experiments are ran using a single NVIDIA A40 GPU with 48G memory.